Tsuyoshi6322/pu_matrices/README.md

 - Frequency of occurence (a table) of each value in the matrix
 - LU decomposition using Doolittle's method

-# What's the 'unused' folder for?
+## What's the 'unused' folder for?
 Well, as the name suggests, it contains useless files.
 At first, the plan was to write this program in C++.

 After writing the body of the program (basically menus and placeholder functions) I switched to Python to practice this language a little more.

-# Why is everything in a single file?
-It was easier to put this in the report for classes.
-But honestly I hadn't put much thought into it and it could've been divided into several files (at least operations.py, menu.py and main files)
+The folder .old_files contains the C++ file and the previous version of the Python file.